Severe Weather Is Taking Its Toll on Virginia Homes

 - Chimney cracks

-In addition to the crazy weather, did you know Virginia’s peak tornado season runs March 1 through the end of May?
-Not to mention April showers bring May flowers and potential water damage.
-A simple inspection will ensure your roof and your attic are ready to send all that rain straight to your home’s gutter system and safely on its merry way.
-Then you can enjoy the warm weather and pretty blooms with the confidence that your home is prepared for whatever spring weather comes our way.
+In addition to the crazy weather like wind and hail storms, are you prepared for Virginia's peak tornado season from March 1st through the end of May?
+Not to mention heavy April showers bring May flowers and potential home water damage.
+And Virginia's hurricane season begins June 1st and peaks in October.
+Does your roof need to be replaced or repaired before these severe weather threats?
+A simple roof inspection will ensure your roof is strong enough to deflect wind and send rain straight to your home's gutter system and away from your foundation.